Turf toe is a sprain of the joint at the base of the big toe. It is caused by a very vigorous upward bending of the toe.

 Medically reviewed by Dr. Chaminda Goonetilleke, 20th Jan.
 2022

 Turf toe symptoms

-Causes & anatomy: What is turf toe?
+What is turf toe?

 Turf toe treatment

 Apply ice or cold therapy to the area as soon as possible.
-Applying cold therapy or ice to the injured joint will reduce pain and inflammation speeding up the healing process.
+This reduces pain and inflammation, speeding up the healing process.

 How long will it take to heal?

-If you do not look after this injury then it may develop into hallux limitus/hallux rigidus, which is a stiff joint with a decreased range of motion due to arthritis around the joint.
-This can cause problems in the rest of the foot or lower limb due to changes to the natural walking cycle (gait).
+If you do not look after this injury then it may develop complications such as hallux limitus/hallux rigidus.
+This is a very stiff joint with a decreased range of motion due to arthritis around the joint.
+As a result, you are more likely to have other problems in the rest of the foot or lower limb.
+This is due to changes to your natural walking cycle (gait).

 - McCormick JJ, Anderson RB.
 Rehabilitation following turf toe injury and plantar plate repair.
 Clin Sports Med 2010;29:313–23.